tomarovsky/BuscoClade/README.md

 ### Step 2.
 Add species genomes

-Add the unpacked FASTA genome assemblies to the `genomes/` directory.
-Please note that the file prefixes will be used in the output phylogeny.
+Place your unpacked FASTA genome assemblies into the `genomes/` directory.
+Keep in mind that the file prefixes will influence the output phylogeny.
+Ensure that your files have a `.fasta`, `.fna`, or `.fa` extension.

 ### Step 3.
 Configure workflow

-To set up the workflow, customize the config/default.yaml file according to your needs, following the explanations provided below.
+To set up the workflow, customize the `config/default.yaml`:

 - **Pipeline Configuration:**
 This section outlines the workflow.
-By default, it includes alignments, nucleotide sequence filtering, and all tools for phylogeny reconstruction, except for MrBayes (it is recommended to run the GPU compiled version separately).
+By default, it includes alignments and following filtration of nucleotide sequences, and all tools for phylogeny reconstruction, except for MrBayes (it is recommended to run the GPU compiled version separately).
 To disable a tool, set its value to `False` or comment out the corresponding line.

 - **Tool Parameters:**
-This section contains parameters for each tool.
-Key considerations are:
+Specify parameters for each tool.
+To perform BUSCO, it is important to specify:
   - `busco_dataset_path`: Download the BUSCO dataset beforehand and specify its path here.
-  - `busco_params`: Use the --offline flag and the --download_path parameter, indicating the path to the busco_downloads/ directory.
+  - `busco_params`: Use the `--offline` flag and the `--download_path` parameter, indicating the path to the `busco_downloads/` directory.

+- **Directory structure:**
+Define output file structure in the `results/` directory.
+It is recommended to leave it unchanged.

 - **Resources:**
-Specify the Slurm queue and resources for each tool that will be used during execution.
+Specify Slurm queue, threads, memory, and runtime for each tool.

 ### Step 4.
 Execute workflow

-To perform a dry run of the pipeline, execute the following command:
+For a dry run:

 ```
 snakemake --profile profile/slurm/ --configfile config/default.yaml --dry-run
 ```

 Snakemake will print all the rules that will be executed.
-To initiate the actual run, remove the `--dry-run` flag.
+Remove `--dry-run` to initiate the actual run.

 ### FAQ

 **1. How to run the workflow if I have completed BUSCOs?**

-First, move the genome assemblies to the "genomes/" directory or create empty files with corresponding names.
-Then, create a "busco/" directory in the "results/" directory and move the BUSCO output directories into it.
+First, move the genome assemblies to the ` genomes/` directory or create empty files with corresponding names.
+Then, create a `results/busco/` directory and move the BUSCO output directories into it.
 Note that BUSCO output must be formatted.
-Thus, for "Ailurus_fulgens.fasta" the output should look like this:
+Thus, for `Ailurus_fulgens.fasta` the output should look like this:

 ```
 results/